TrellixVulnTeam/swahilipython_SCMU/Doc/library/time.rst

       dst, summer time is assumed to be one hour ahead of standard time.

    ``start[/time], end[/time]``
-      Indicates when to change to and back from DST.
+      Indicates when to change to and back kutoka DST.
 The format of the start and end dates are one of the following:

       :samp:`J{n}`